 Obviously, you will want to take a photo with the famous sign – it’s one of the most iconic Seattle photo spots.
 Unfortunately, there are usually swarms of people in front of it, because this is one of the most popular (if not THE most popular) tourist hotspots in all of Seattle.

 Coming early in the morning will be the best if you want to get a shot with the sign without people in it.
 Unfortunately, be aware that this is when the vendors get their deliveries, so you might end up strolling up and seeing a giant (and un-photogenic) truck parked out in front if you come too early.
 I’d suggest coming around 9am, when the market is starting to open but the crowds haven’t started to arrive yet.

-So, time to get creative!
+Otherwise, it’s time to get creative!
 Using a wider aperture (a low f-stop) will help you blur out all the clutter in the background.
 If you have portrait mode on your phone camera, this will do the trick as well.
-For these shots, I shot at f2.8, the lowest on my Tamron 28-75mm f2.8 lens (available for your Nikon, Sony, or Canon camera body) to make the crowd behind me much less noticeable.
+For these shots, I shot at f2.8 to make the crowd behind me much less noticeable.
 Shooting upwards will also help you eliminate some of the noise as well.